petershin/liferay-learn/docs/courses/latest/en/application-development/implementing-business-logic/validating-fields.md

 1. Open Distributor Applications and begin editing an entry.

 1. Update an email field to an invalid value and click *Save*.
-The validation's error message should appear.
+The validation's error message appears.

    ![Liferay displays the validation's error message.](./validating-fields/images/08.png)

 1. Enter a valid email for the field and click *Save*.
-It should save successfully.
+It saves successfully.

 1. Repeat this process to test the phone number and website validations.